citp/privacy-policy-historical/a/as/ask/ask.com.md

-> *The following text is extracted and transformed from the ask.com privacy policy that was archived on 2016-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160611030126id_/https%3A//www.ask.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ask.com privacy policy that was archived on 2016-12-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161213002128id_/https%3A//www.ask.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Ask.com

-_(Effective December 18, 2013)_
+_(Effective September 29, 2016)_

 **Privacy Policy**

-**Last Updated On: December 18, 2013
+**Last Updated On: September 29, 2016
 **
 At Ask.com, we respect your privacy, and we understand the importance of the information you entrust to us.
-This Privacy Policy describes our practices concerning the information collected by the Ask family of companies consisting of IAC Search & Media, Inc., APN, LLC and Mindspark Interactive Network, Inc. (“Ask”, “we”, “us”, “our”) through the use of (i) our websites (the “Website”), (ii) our Ask mobile applications and (iii) “Search Applications,” a search box on an application or site from which you can access our search services, specifically provided by APN, LLC and/or Mindspark Interactive Network, Inc.(collectively the “Services”).
+This Privacy Policy describes our practices concerning the information collected by the Ask family of companies consisting of IAC Publishing, LLC., APN, LLC and Mindspark Interactive Network, Inc. (“Ask”, “we”, “us”, “our”) through the use of (i) our websites (the “Website”), (ii) our Ask mobile applications and (iii) “Search Applications,” a search box on an application or site from which you can access our search services, specifically provided by APN, LLC and/or Mindspark Interactive Network, Inc. (collectively the “Services”).

 Below we describe what information we collect when you use our Services, how we protect that information, how long we retain it, with whom we share it, and what your privacy options are.
 By using the Services, you consent to our collection and use of your information as described in this Privacy Policy.